Helsinki city centre attracts cutting-edge businesses

 The remote work boom transformed the role of business premises, and now companies are competing for high-quality premises in top locations.
 The fiercest demand focuses around Helsinki city centre, which can provide companies with the best services and public transport connections in Finland.

-As remote work increased during the coronavirus pandemic, questions about the future of business premises were also raised.
+As remote work increased during the pandemic, questions about the future of business premises were also raised.
 Janne Prokkola, Head of Unit at the southern unit of the City of Helsinki’s City Planning Department, views the development of Helsinki city centre from a wider perspective.

 The most significant hub for innovation and jobs in Finland is an astonishingly small area.